 Silent shooting mode requires a full electronic shutter that comes with both advantages and disadvantages.

 Let's start with the positives.
-With no mechanical shutter being used, there are no moving parts, shutter failure is not possible, there is no shutter vibration to be concerned with and, relevant to the just-finished discussion, the camera can be operated in absolutely silence, full stealth mode.
+With no mechanical shutter being used, there are no moving parts, shutter failure is not possible, there is no shutter vibration to be concerned with and, relevant to the just-finished discussion, the camera can be operated in absolute silence, full stealth mode.
 Again, wildlife and event photographers should take careful note of that last benefit, but also remember that it becomes hard to know the precise shutter release timing.
 The a9 features no viewfinder blackout and one struggles to know when the pictures are being taken.
 The a7 III has a short blackout period, so it is easier to tell when images are captured, but it would still be nice to have better feedback in some form.

 The downsides of an electronic shutter are primarily related to the current-technology line-by-line reading of the imaging sensor.
 Fast side-to-side subject or camera movement can (and will) result in an angular-shifted image with vertically straight lines becoming noticeably slanted (with the camera in horizontal orientation).
 It is not hard to create an example showing this effect.
 In the example below, the center-most windows should be (mostly) rectangular.
 While the horizontal lines, running in the direction I was panning the camera, remain horizontal, but the vertical lines are angled, revealing the line-by-line reading of the sensor.